primaryagent/MediumPitch/BTC-Now-Medium-Pitch.md

 **Real-world impact:**

 A $100M Bitcoin-backed loan portfolio would require banks to hold $125M in regulatory capital—**more capital than the loan itself**.
 At typical bank ROE hurdles of 15%, they'd need $18.75M in annual profit just to justify holding the capital.
-Our 15% APR generates $15M annually on $100M—not enough to cover their cost of capital.
+Our installment pricing (15% effective APR) generates $15M annually on $100M—not enough to cover their cost of capital.

 **Conclusion:** Banks cannot profitably offer this product under current regulations.